 Now go somewhere relaxing and enjoy your brew!

-One thing that we totally missed when we first delved into the world of espresso is that just like baking a cake, espresso is best done with a specific and precise ‘recipe.’
-Most entry level espresso machines will have buttons for single and double shots with preset volumes.
-This means that you can simply tamp your grinds, lock the portafilter into the grouphead, push the desired button, and you have your espresso shot (like the general option in step seven).
+One thing that we totally missed when we first delved into the world of the espresso is that just like baking a cake, espresso is best done with a specific and precise ‘espresso recipe.’
+Most entry-level espresso machines will have buttons for single and double shots with preset volumes.
+This means that you can simply tamp your grinds, lock the portafilter into the group head, push the desired button, and you have your espresso shot (like the general option in step seven).
 While this does make it very simple to make a nice coffee, it is quite different from how the experts go about it.

-Instead, cafe’s and professional baristas work off what are called espresso recipes.
-These typically consist of a dose weight (how much coffee you put into your portafilter), a yield weight (how many grams of coffee comes out), and an extraction time.
-So a typical espresso recipe would be 18g dose for a 36g yield in 26-30 seconds.
-In a sense, espresso recipes are a way to up your espresso game once you have a hold on the basics.
+Instead, cafes and professional baristas work off what is called an espresso recipe.
+An espresso recipe typically consists of a dose weight (how much coffee you put into your portafilter), a yield weight (how many grams of coffee comes out), and an extraction time.
+So a typical espresso recipe would be an 18g dose for a 36g yield in 26-30 seconds.
+In a sense, an espresso recipe is a way to up your espresso game once you have a hold on the basics.

-The advantage of recipes is that they have usually been worked out by the experts, make a more enjoyable cup of coffee, and mean that you can more easily replicate that ripper coffee.
-The recipe you choose will in part depend on the size of your portafilter.
-It is worth being aware that most commercial recipes are for commercial sized (58mm) portafilters which may or may not be true for your espresso machine.
+The advantage of an espresso recipe is that it will have usually been worked out by the experts, make a more enjoyable cup of coffee, and mean that you can more easily replicate that ripper coffee.
+The espresso recipe you choose will in part depend on the size of your portafilter.
+It is worth being aware that most commercial recipes are for commercial-sized (58mm) portafilters which may or may not be true for your espresso machine.
 So for our Breville Infuser which has a 54mm portafilter the recipe we aim for is 16g in, 32g out in 24 seconds.

 Because of the precise nature of recipes they really do require an accurate set of scales and are more easily done if you grind your own beans.
 As mentioned earlier, this is a great way to step up your coffee game.